 placed within a pre-defined target-area and triggers an alarm if objects remain in the target-area longer than the user-defined time allows.

 of view, and triggers an alarm if the lens is obstructed by spray paint, a cloth, or if it is covered with a lens cap.
-Besides, any unauthorized repositioning of the imaging device also triggers an alarm.
+Any unauthorized repositioning of the imaging device also triggers an alarm.

 when a person or object moves in a specific direction.
 The ideal applications for this behavior include airports, entrances/exits, and fences.